aalexlu/content/ACurrent/Sociolinguistics/4 Dialectology II - Mapping dialects, perceptual dialectology.md

 ---

-## Dialectology Overview
+## Discussion Section: Dialectology Overview
 *February 1, 2023*
-Discussion Section

 - Dialects + geography
 - In some ways a precursor to modern sociolinguistics